alenjani/GHM/README.md

 - Dataset: Each survey per country and year has its own folder
 - Folders: Each survey per country and year has a varying number of images

-### Instruction for merging the data and preparing it for the modeling:

-The DHS data have the "ground truth" PSU-level health indicator values that we are trying to predict.
-So typically, we only need to select the column of the interest, e.g., BMI, which is represented as "V445", and merge it with the GEE, HF, and SE features.
-The GEE and HF data are already merged together and shared here: https://storage.cloud.google.com/global-health-monitoring/gee_hf.csv.
-To merge the SE data, we need to match the "DHSCC" column of the GEE_HF file with the "Country Code" column of the SE data.

 <!--
 # Satellite Imagery Dataset